 Introduction

-Should a financial exigency ever occur, every reasonable measure should be taken, as is hereinafter provided, to curtail the operations of any affected University consistent with the preservation of the academic integrity of its educational programs and goals and consistent with the preservation of the paramount teaching-learning relationship among members of its academic community.
+Should a financial exigency ever occur, every reasonable measure should be taken, as is hereinafter provided, to curtail the operations of any affected University consistent with the preservation of the academic integrity of the institution.

 Notwithstanding any other term of this Agreement, no unit member shall be retrenched except as provided in accordance with the provisions of Article X, X-A or X-B, as may be applicable.